 - How many rows each of the tables is contained in the database?

 I finally wrote down a very quick script (in less than sixty seconds when I originally wrote it) which can answer above questions.
 I also created a very quick video to explain the results and how to execute the script.

 Here is the complete complete script which I have used in the SQL in Sixty Seconds Video.
 Thanks Harsh for important Tip in the comment.

-Above script have small modification as suggested by Harsh in comment.
+Above script has small modification as suggested by Harsh in the comment.